BullotLo/Yarr/docs/scanconsole.md

 }

 ```
+In the above example, the chip using tx 0 and rx 0 is enabled, meaning that transmission and reception will be established with that chip using the display port cable located in slot 0.
+Tx refers to transmission to the FE chip, while rx refers to reception of data from the FE chip.
+That chip will have a default configuration file made, called `rd53a_test.json`, located in the `configs/` folder.
+The chip on the tx/rx line 1 is ignored.

 The "chipType" can be one of three: `RD53A`, `FEI4B`, or `FE65P2`.
 "chips" contains an array of chips, each element needs to contain the path to the config, and the tx and rx channel/link.
 Each chip can be read out individually by toggling "enable".
 The chip config can be prevented from overwriting if it is locked.